Call Now For Fast Approval:

 Unfortunately for most investors, especially beginners, the personal guarantee is hard to avoid.
 At least until you can get your LLC’s credit and income established.
 So, how do get your LLC in a position to borrow for your real estate investments?

 Here are a few suggestions…

-- Do you own a paid off property?
+- Do you own a paid-off property?
 If you do then you can deed the property over to your LLC.
-This will give your LLC an asset with which you can now use as collateral for you to secure loans with.
-Be sure to check with your CPA in regards to certain tax rules that may apply to the transfer.
+This will give your LLC an asset with which you can now use as collateral for you to secure loans.
+Be sure to check with your CPA in regard to certain tax rules that may apply to the transfer.